Laughing Lindsay

 Universal Orlando Resort Hotels

 There are now three tiers of hotels at Universal.
-First up, there’s the Signature Collection: Portofino Bay, Hard Rock Hotel, Royal Pacific, Sapphire Falls, and Helios Grand Hotel (opening in May 2025).
+First up, there’s the Signature Collection: Portofino Bay, Hard Rock Hotel, Royal Pacific, Sapphire Falls, and Helios Grand Hotel.
 They are the most expensive resorts.
 Select resorts (Portofino, Hard Rock, and Royal Pacific) come with skip the line privileges called Express Pass at the two original parks.
 Four of them come with boat transportation to Universal Studios Florida and Islands of Adventure: Portofino Bay, Hard Rock, Royal Pacific, and Sapphire Falls.
-Helios Grand will have its own dedicated park entrance to the new theme park, Epic Universe while providing bus transportation to the other parks.
+Helios Grand has its own dedicated park entrance to the new theme park, Epic Universe while providing bus transportation to the other parks.

 Next is the Prime Values: Aventura, Stella Nova, and Terra Luna.
 They are considerably cheaper than the Signature Collection while being more upscale than the Values.
 They are more akin to moderate resorts or more middle of the road in terms of pricing and amenities.